 Reduce-HTN: Reinforce study:

-We are currently enrolling patients in the reduce-HTN: reinforce clinical trial to assess the safety and efficacy of the Vessix (Boston Scientific Corporation) renal denervation system for the treatment of uncontrolled hypertension (off treatment, office systolic blood pressure greater or equal than 150 and less than 180mmhg).Preliminary studies in Europe and Australia demonstrated significant reduction in systolic blood pressure up to 2 year, but these findings need to be confirmed.
+We have completed the reduce-HTN: reinforce clinical trial to assess the safety and efficacy of the Vessix (Boston Scientific Corporation) renal denervation system for the treatment of uncontrolled hypertension (off treatment, office systolic blood pressure greater or equal than 150 and less than 180mmhg).Preliminary studies in Europe and Australia have shown a reduction in systolic blood pressure up to 2 year, but these findings need to be confirmed.

-At BBH Princeton Medical Center, we are enrolling patients with newly diagnosed hypertension or patients with office systolic blood pressure greater or equal than 150 and less than 180 on 1 or 2 antihypertensive medications.
+At BBH Princeton Medical Center, we enrolled patients with newly diagnosed hypertension or patients with office systolic blood pressure greater or equal than 150 and less than 180 on 1 or 2 antihypertensive medications.
 Patients with significant renal artery stenosis or renal artery aneurysms are excluded from this study.
-After consent, the medications are discontinued and patients complete a 4 week washout period where blood pressure is monitored very carefully.
-The patients are then randomized to Renal denervation using the Vessix catheter versus a Sham procedure which consist of a renal arteriogram only.
-The patients remain off treatment until 8 weeks post randomization unless rescue anti-hypertension changes are required.
-If the patient is not at target systolic blood pressure (less than 140mmhg) through the 6 months assessment, medications are then added.
-Neither the patient nor the hypertension specialists are aware of the treatment arm.
+After consent, the medications were discontinued and patients completed a 4 week washout period where blood pressure was monitored very carefully.
+The patients were then randomized to Renal denervation using the Vessix catheter versus a Sham procedure which consist of a renal arteriogram only.
+The patients remained off treatment until 8 weeks post randomization unless rescue anti-hypertension changes were required.
+If the patient was not at target systolic blood pressure (less than 140mmhg) through the 6 months assessment, medications were then added.
+Neither the patient nor the hypertension specialists were aware of the treatment arm.
 The interim analysis did not show a difference in blood pressure control and for this reason, the study was stopped.
 Full publication of the results should follow.

 Website theme is developed by buyadderallxr247.com Buy Adderall online website